Mundane astrology

 Mundane astrology, also known as political astrology, is the branch of astrology dealing with politics, the government, and the laws governing a particular nation, state, or city.
 The name derives name from the Latin term mundus, 'world'.

 Certain countries have astrological charts (or horoscopes) just like a person is said to in astrology; for example, the chart for the United States is widely thought to be sometime during the day of July 4, 1776, for this is the exact day that the Declaration of Independence was signed and made fully official, thus causing the "birth" of the United States as a nation.
 Indeed, July 4 is a major national holiday in America and unequivocally thought of as the "birthday" of the entire nation.

 History

 Mundane astrology is widely believed by astrological historians to be the most ancient branch of astrology.
 Early Babylonian astrology was exclusively concerned with mundane astrology, being geographically oriented, specifically applied to countries cities and nations, and almost wholly concerned with the welfare of the state and the king as the governing head of the nation.
 Astrological practices of divination and planetary interpretation have been used for millennia to answer political questions, but only with the gradual emergence of horoscopic astrology, from the sixth century BC, did astrology develop into the two distinct branches of mundane astrology and natal astrology.

+Sassanian Persian Influence

+Mundane astrology experienced significant development in pre-Islamic Iran, particularly during the Sasanian Empire.
+While earlier astrological practices focused primarily on natal astrology, Persian astrologers expanded these techniques to a macro level to predict the fate of nations, rulers, and global events.

+One of the most notable contributions of Sasanian astrologers to mundane astrology was the development of the Jupiter-Saturn conjunction cycle.
+This cyclical framework was introduced as a method to trace historical epochs and forecast the rise and fall of empires and religions.
+By applying traditional astrological principles to large-scale political and social shifts, they established the foundational methods of mundane astrology that were later transmitted to the Islamic world and medieval Europe.

+Reflections of ancient Iranian traditions regarding mundane astrology can be found in the Shahnameh, the Persian national epic.
+In this work, court astrologers are frequently consulted to predict the future of kings and the outcome of major national events.
+This indicates that celestial bodies were viewed as signs for understanding the shifting of eras and large-scale earthly occurrences.
+Scholars use the concept of Akhtarmāri (star-counting or astrology) to describe these ancient beliefs, which entered the epic through older sources such as the Khwaday-Namag.
+In the sections of the Shahnameh dealing with the Sasanian Empire, these astrological references become much more technical, aligning perfectly with the prominent status and sophisticated nature of mundane astrology in late antique Iran.